dtrasbo/formatize/README.md

 Formatize
 =========

+**ABANDONED.** *I'm sorry, but this project is no longer active.
+Feel free to fork the repo, copy the code, release the code under a different gem or whatever you need*

 As of version 3, Rails doesn't have the `textilize`, `textilize_without_paragraph`, and `markdown` helper methods.
 Formatize brings them back.
 Drop it into the old application you're upgrading and it'll smoothen